 Depression Glass was used every day, so there will most likely be some damage to all pieces of authentic pink Depression Glass.
 If your pink Depression Glass is flawless and doesn’t have bubbles or lines, then it is not authentic and was made in modern times with modern techniques.

 Does Pink Depression Glass Have Any Value?

-The more rare a pattern of pink depression glass is, the more valuable it will be.
-If you want to determine if your pink depression glass is authentic and how valuable it is, use The Collector’s Encyclopedia of Depression Glass by Gene and Cathy Florence or the Kovels Antique Price Guide.
+The condition and rarity of your pink Depression Glass piece are the main determining factors of its value.
+If you want to determine if your pink Depression Glass is authentic and how valuable it is, use The Collector’s Encyclopedia of Depression Glass by Gene and Cathy Florence or the Kovels Antique Price Guide.